- 6 min read

-Below is the averaged Stack Overflow and Glassdoor data on European Python salaries in 2020.
+Below are the averaged Stack Overflow and Glassdoor data on European Python salaries in 2021.

 East costs less at all experience levels

-Stack Overflow’s February 2020 Developer Survey corroborates Glassdoor’s “high” (and “low”) confidence data, though Stack Overflow’s 65,000 global respondents were on average more senior Python developers with correspondingly higher salaries.
+Stack Overflow’s 2021 Developer Survey generally corroborates Glassdoor’s “high” (and “low”) confidence data.
+However, Stack Overflow’s 80,000 global respondents prove to be more senior Python developers with correspondingly higher salaries.
 And based on the data samples for specific countries, we can assume that higher wages in traditionally “cheaper” regions, in this case, reflect a large proportion of senior devs among the surveyed local audience.
-Our analysis of Stack Overflow’s raw data (excluding countries with <50 respondents to reduce possible small sample bias) maps as follows.
+Our analysis of Stack Overflow’s raw data maps is as follows.

 Experience level: Senior Developers cost 40% more

-European Stack Overflow 2020 Python developer respondents average 8.7 years Python developer experience, and, therefore, probably represent more Senior Python Developer positions than Glassdoor Python Developer salaries.
-Stack Overflow salaries are 2.3 times Glassdoor salaries.
-Glassdoor Senior Python Developer salaries are also 1.5 times higher than general Python developer salaries.
+European Stack Overflow 2021 Python developer respondents average 9.1 years Python developer experience and, therefore, likely represent more Senior Python Developer positions than Glassdoor Python Developer salaries.
+Stack Overflow salaries are 2.7 times Glassdoor salaries.
+Also, Glassdoor Senior Python Developer salaries are 1.5 times higher than general Python developer salaries.